Isaac-Ayanda/ansible-config-mgt/README.md

 # ansible-config-mgt
-Test by making some change in README.md
+Testing by making some change in README.md